c-v-ya/blog/resume.md

 I think it's great to have a team-lead or a team of experienced developers to learn from.
 Or at least have quarterly/semiannual tech-reviews where I can identify my weak spots.
 Situations when all my growth as a developer is fixed solely on me are out of my interest.

 I'd like to work remotely and consider myself organized enough.
 Yet I have no problems to be on time.
-But I just do not believe a person can work for 8 hours straight.
-In other words I'm aiming for the result not for sitting sacred hours.
+I'm aiming for the result not for sitting sacred hours.
 Also I'm against heavy bureaucracy, because it just kills all aspiration.

 Lastly, I have a strong boundaries between work and personal life and I'm not ready to give all my time to the former, even if it compensates me three times as high.